 • Reach for yield carefully

 The returns for high-yield corporate bonds are driven more by the economic outlook than by interest rate changes.
-And since the Fed is about to hike rates because of the strength of the economy, the 5.4% yield of MONEY 50 fund Fidelity High Income
+And since the Fed is about to hike rates because of the strength of the economy, the 5.4% yield of Money 50 fund Fidelity High Income may be enticing.

 Remember that these bonds exhibit stocklike volatility in times of market stress.
 So if you carve out a 10% allocation, take it from your stock portfolio, not fixed income.
 Fidelity High Income lost nearly 24% in 2008, while an index of high-grade bonds rose 5%.